vsumitra/react-charts-prototype/README.md

 - Alternate shading along the x-axis from year to year.
 - Legend are visible only when the data line are selected, the color must match corresponding data line.
 - Chart will zoom to the corresponding range according to the zoom year range.
-- chart will zoom according to the custom entered date range enter by the user limit to only the avialable date.
+- Chart will zoom according to the custom entered date range enter by the user limit to only the avialable date.
-- Indicate line to be visible to seperate data beyond current date to the right of the line as "Forcast" data.
+- Forcast indicator line to be visible to seperate data beyond current date and labled as "Forcast".

 # To run locally